kuka-js/kuka/README.md

 - Login endpoint (returns token)
 - Hidden endpoint (endpoint to test that token verification works)
 - Local dev uses sqlite for DB. (no config needed)
 - Deployment works.
-But deployment instance bugs out (read to do)
+Connects to the DB.
+Put your DB settings in the .env._stage_

 ## To do

-- Currently only local development works because there is some sort of a database issue with typeorm.
 - Reset password
 - Confirmation email